-CSPRNG: A random number generator intended for use in a cryptographic system.
 CSPRNG: A random number generator intended for use in a cryptographic system

 Dashboard: See Account Dashboard.

 Delegated Third Party: A natural person or Legal Entity that is not the CA but is authorized by the CA to assist in the Certificate Management Process by performing or fulfilling one or more of the CA requirements found herein.